Tiffany enjoys playing horror video games and sharing their recommendations with others.

 Adventure games had pioneered in the 1970s with Colossal Cave Adventure (a.k.a.
 "Adventure"), developed by Will Crowther for the PDP-10 mainframe computer.
 These first adventure games had players control characters through simple text commands.
 Adventure invited players to explore a cave in search of treasure.
 These were the first works of interactive fiction and the first text adventure games, but they lacked one key element: graphics.

 Along came Roberta, who worked with her husband, Ken, to found Sierra On-Line (then known as On-Line Systems).
-Together, they created a game which featured static vector graphics atop a simple command line interface.
+Together, they created a game that featured static vector graphics atop a simple command-line interface.
 Essentially, it was a text adventure with pictures.
 Players became characters locked inside an abandoned Victorian mansion, left with no other option than to explore and try to escape.
 Along the way, players would find seven other people who quickly became entangled in a series of strange and deadly events.

 Roberta designed, wrote, and illustrated the game while her husband programmed it for the Apple II.
 Mystery House shattered video game sales records on its debut, selling more than 10,000 copies and quickly becoming a best seller.
 It would go on to sell over 80,000 units worldwide and inspire several Japanese spin-offs.
 You can still play the game with this emulator.

 Roberta was 26 years old at the time.